Alcohol Abuse (66 mins)

 In 1991, the United States Congress passed the Omnibus Transportation Employee Testing Act.
 The act, enforced by the many agencies of the US Department of Transportation (DOT), is the reason why your company is required to have a drug and alcohol-testing programme.
 It's also the reason for this course and any other alcohol training opportunities you've likely received.
 The DOT requires that all employees receive alcohol training.
 Company management is responsible for providing this education at no cost to their employees.

 CDL (52 mins)

-Earning a commercial drivers license can be the first step in a rewarding career because it allows you to apply for a variety of jobs.
-In this course, we'll learn about industry basics, including all the steps required to earn your license.
+Earning a commercial drivers licence can be the first step in a rewarding career because it allows you to apply for a variety of jobs.
+In this course, we'll learn about industry basics, including all the steps required to earn your licence.

 Safe Driving (28 mins)